JuliaIBPM/ComputationalHeatTransfer.jl/docs/src/manual/heatconduction_neumann.md

 ## Solve the problem
 We will solve heat conduction inside a square region with thermal diffusivity equal to 1.
-We will apply heating through the boundary and also introduce two different types of area heating regions in the interior.
+We will apply heating through the vertical boundaries, adiabatic conditions on the horizontal boundaries, and also introduce two different types of area heating regions in the interior.

 ### Set up the grid